mawuliagboklu/DS-Group-/README.md

 Andrew Van Es
 William Harper

 The work is divided into different stages.
-As of now, only Stage 1 is complete, but the work in each stage will be added to new folders as it is completed.
+As of now, stage 1 and stage 2 are complete, but the work in each stage will be added to new folders as it is completed.

 Within each stage, there is group work and individual work.
 Deliverables for the group task will be named in a way that will describe it as group work, or otherwise have the name of who worked on it in the title.